alfie-ns/2003-CW/README.md

 ## Start-up Idea

-**Casino Simulator** is a semi open-world simulation game where the user starts with an empty casino and a small amount of cash.
+**Casino Simulator** is a free-roam casino simulation game where the user starts with an empty casino and a small amount of cash.
 The player can:

 - [X] Choose what games to play from a selection of slot machines, blackjack, roulette.
 - [X] Make money from playing on machines.